winneon/ptpfreeleech/README.md

 PTPFreeleech is a Node.js script that checks currently available PassThePopcorn freeleech torrents and runs a few checks against them.
 If the checks pass, the torrent's information is logged to the console and (optionally) auto-downloaded or logged to a Discord webhook.

+## Features

+* Automatically download freeleech torrents to a specified path.
+* Log freeleech torrent information to Discord in a pleasing format.
+* Restrict search parameters using provided criteria & filters.

 ## Installation

 ### Preprequistes